open-austin/indigent-defense-stats/README.md

 ```

 ## Edge cases

-- Leap years
-- A day with more than 200 records (seems uncommon?)
+- A day with more than 200 records (seems unlikely)